mrlunchbox777/basic-setup/resources/install/README.md

 ## NOTES

-TODO:

-* currently the `"pinned-version"` attribute is not supported
+* currently the `"pinned-version"` attribute is not supported - [github issue](https://github.com/mrlunchbox777/basic-setup/issues/129)
-* os/arch labels are not automatically applied when running and would have to be filtered manually
+* os/arch labels are not automatically applied when running and would have to be filtered manually - [github issue](https://github.com/mrlunchbox777/basic-setup/issues/130)

 ### JSON Schema